whoward/docs/markdown/reference/rest-api.md

 ### :username/jobs/:job_id/assets

-> Get a details about the static assets collected for a specific job.
+Get details about the static assets collected for a specific job.

-Response fields (each of these fields will be set to "null" if the specific asset isn't captured for a job):
+Response fields (each of these fields will be set to `null` if the specific asset isn't captured for a job):

 * `sauce-log`: [string] Name of the Sauce log recorded for a job
 * `selenium-log`: [string] Name of the selenium Server log file produced by a job